Perfectz/perfectlifetracker/documentation/Solution_Architecture.md

 - Implement automated security scanning for Docker images in CI pipeline.
 - Add contract testing between frontend and backend.
 - Enhance monitoring with custom dashboards for security events.
+- Expand test coverage for route configuration and navigation flow.

+## Recent Architecture Updates

+### [2023-05-15] – Centralized Route Configuration
+- **Decision:** Implemented a centralized route configuration in `routes.tsx` with a typed interface to standardize route definitions throughout the application.
+- **Rationale:** This approach provides a single source of truth for route definitions, simplifies adding new routes, and ensures consistent route handling across components (NavBar, App routing, etc.).
+- **Alternatives:** Individual route definitions in components (more flexible but prone to inconsistencies), or using a routing library with built-in centralized routing (adds dependency but provides more features).
+- **Testing:** Added dedicated Cypress tests to verify route configuration, ensuring navigation items are properly displayed, active states are correctly applied, and invalid routes are redirected appropriately.